nragusa/awsconfig-to-s3/README.md

 sudo npm install -g aws-cdk@2.67.0
 ```

+## Set SQL Expression

+Edit the file [config_sql_expression.sql](functions/config_sql_expression.sql) and add your SQL expression.
+Here are some [example queries](https://docs.aws.amazon.com/config/latest/developerguide/example-query.html) you can try.
+Only specify a single query in this file.

 ## Deployment

 Use the [AWS CDK](https://aws.amazon.com/cdk/) to deploy the code.
 If not already done, you'll need to bootstrap your environment,